 What can be seen here is that regions like the Rockies had coal plants that were running at very high utilization levels last summer, while other areas of the country, like the Atlantic Seaboard, had underutilized coal plants.

-The above shows just how big the disparity in coal fueled power generation is between different regions, and average differences of coal utilization between these two regions are around 30-40%.
+The above shows just how big the disparity in coal fueled power generation is between different regions, and average differences in coal utilization between these two regions are around 30-40%.
 So as gas prices begin to increase this year, the Atlantic Seaboard has room to grow coal-fired generation as gas-fired generation becomes less competitive.
 However, where coal plants are already running at high utilization, increases in gas pricing would likely result in less power burn demand destruction.

 So, if gas prices were to spike, and regions like the Atlantic Seaboard were to switch from gas to coal for generation, how much gas could be at risk?
 The below chart shows how much gas burn would be lost due to incremental coal utilization for power generation, compared to summer 2019 levels.